Handbook

 -

-Associate recommended treatment approaches with four self-damaging behavior patterns.
+Discuss recommended treatment approaches for four self-damaging behavior patterns.

 Course Outline: